emutos/manual/usermanual/docs/index.md

 Many options also have shortcut keys, e.g. Control S to save the desktop.
 You can note these to the right of the menu entries.

+Unlike TOS, EmuTOS recognizes hard drives attached to the system, so you don't have to install them.
+It will recognize ASCI (Atari's version of SCSI), SCSI and IDE drives if present and if EmuTOS supports the hardware.
+EmuTOS also recognizes some partitioning schemes, such as that of the IDC SCSI Host adapter.

 #### Saving the Desktop

 As you move in to EmuTOS, you will change how the desktop works, such as how you want to sort directories.
 You can preserve those choices across boots by saving the desktop.
 Hit Control S or go to Options -> Save Desktop.
 EmuDesk will ask you to confirm.
 Click on OK, and you are done.